-NET WORTH: $1.8 billion
+NET WORTH: $1.75 billion

 SOURCE OF WEALTH: McCaw Cellular, Clearwire, Eagle River Investments

-LOOKING AHEAD: Craig McCaw has remained pretty steady in his philanthropy over the past decade or so, making it likely that he won’t stray too far from the philanthropic path he has already established.
+LOOKING AHEAD: Craig McCaw has remained pretty steady in his philanthropy over the past decade or so, making it likely that he will not stray too far from the philanthropic path he has already established.
 On the other hand, the Giving Pledge commitment suggests that the McCaws will eventually have to step up their giving, so bigger things are likely to come.